KingPhito/Kogent/README.md

    Users can define their data sources and a base query to retrieve data from them.
 This allows Kogent to index and retrieve data from multiple sources in a unified manner.
-2. **Indexing**: Keeping with the theme of flexibility, Kogent allows users to choose from a variety of indexing engines to suit their needs.
-The indexing engine is responsible for processing and storing the data retrieved from the data sources in a format that is optimized for search and retrieval.
+2. **Indexing**: Keeping with the theme of flexibility, Kogent allows users to choose from a variety of indexing tools, including an inverted index Elasticsearch, or a vector database like Milvus.
+The indexing component is responsible for storing data and performing semantic search on user queries.
 3. **Retriever**: The Retriever is  responsible for finding relevant information within the index based on the user's query.
 It's designed to be flexible and utilize several retrieval strategies.
 It provides a context for the language model to generate responses.